Excellent

 Property Inspection

-Our RICS surveyor will visit your Skegness property to conduct a thorough inspection.
-They will measure the property, note its condition, and take photographs for the valuation report.
-The inspection typically takes between 30 and 60 minutes depending on the size and complexity of your property.
-We'll need access to all rooms, the loft space, and any outbuildings.
+Our RICS surveyor will then visit your Skegness property and carry out a full inspection.
+They will measure the rooms, note the condition and take photographs for the report.
+Most inspections take between 30 and 60 minutes, although size and complexity can change that.
+We will need access to every room, the loft space and any outbuildings.

 3